MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ### BACKUPIO

-Occurs when a backup task is waiting for data, or is waiting for a buffer in which to store data.
+Occurs when a backup task is waiting for data, or is waiting for a buffer to store data.
 This type is not typical, except when a task is waiting for a tape mount.